yyf/ai-agentic-platforms/README.md

-# A list of AI agents, tools, protocols, and platforms
+# A list of AI agents, tools, protocols, papers, and platforms

-## A list of lists of AI agents
+## A list of lists of AI agents, LLM apps, and MCP servers
 - [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents): A list of AI autonomous agents.
 - [kyrolabs/awesome-agents](https://github.com/kyrolabs/awesome-agents): A curated list of open source AI agents.
 - [SamurAIGPT/Best-AI-Agents](https://github.com/SamurAIGPT/Best-AI-Agents): A list of top AI agents.